DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 > Answer:

-Using the cookiecutter template from the ![template repository](https://github.com/SkafteNicki/mlops_template), we have filled out the `src`, `data`, and `tests` folders specific to our project.
+Using the cookiecutter template from the ![template repository](https://github.com/SkafteNicki/mlops_template), we have filled out the `src`, `data`, `configs`, `dockerfiles`, and `tests` folders specific to our project.
 We have removed the `notebook` and `models` folder as we did not use Jupyter Notebooks in our project and our models was stored at Weights and Baises Model Registry.
-Additionally, we have added more GitHub workflows in `.github/workflows`, configurations in the `configs` folder, and specific `deps` folder containing dependencies for specific code in the `src` used in our dockerfiles.
-Lastly, we have added files for building and deploying in cloud to ...
+Additionally, we have added GitHub workflows in `.github/workflows` for our CI/CD (continues integration and continues development) for building and deploying our project to cloud, data version control in `.dvc` folder, and a specific `deps` folder containing dependencies for specific code in the `src` used in our dockerfiles.

+The main directories include `src`, `data`, `tests`, `configs`, and `.github/workflows`.
+The `src` directory contains the core codebase, including scripts for data processing, model training, and inference.
+The `data` directory is used for data storage and management, while the `tests` directory holds all unit and integration tests to ensure code quality and functionality.

 ### Question 6